PXgamer/chillies-db/chillies/capsicum-annuum/hidalgo.md

 ## Description

 > A productive plant with fuzzy green leaves and stems with white flowers.
 The fruit ripens from a dark green to red with a shiny, thick skin.
-It is similar to the [Serrano](serrano.md) chili.
+It is similar to the [Serrano](serrano.md) chilli.

 ## General Information